aertslab/SCopeLoomR/README.md

 You can find a tutorial on how to create .loom files and read data from them in the [package vignette](https://github.com/aertslab/SCopeLoomR/blob/master/vignettes/SCopeLoomR_tutorial.Rmd).

 ## Version History

+November 24, 2020

+* Version 0.10.2
+    * Fix bug issue with `get_clusterings_with_name` and make it more robust: https://github.com/aertslab/SCopeLoomR/issues/29
+    * Add row.names when using `get_clusterings`: https://github.com/aertslab/SCopeLoomR/issues/28

 October 02, 2020